-The course requires a theoretical and practical understanding of the following areas: muscular system, cardiovascular system, skeletal system, respiratory system, health-related fitness and safety aspects of sport.
+The course requires a theoretical and practical understanding of the following areas: muscular system, cardiovascular system, skeletal system, respiratory system, health related fitness, and safety aspects of sport.

-Each of these topics also have a numeracy link as student will be required to analyse data and graphs to evaluate performance.
+Each of these topics also have a numeracy link as students will be required to analyse data and graphs to evaluate performance.